cybertec-postgresql/pg_squeeze/README.md

 interface.
 If you want to call any other one, make sure you perfectly understand what you're doing.

-When there's no work to do, the worker sleeps before checking again.
-The delay is controlled by GUC parameter "squeeze.worker_naptime".
-It's measured in seconds and the default value is 1 minute.

-If you want the background worker to start automatically during startup of the whole PostgreSQL cluster, add entries like this to postgresql.conf file
+If you want the background workers to start automatically during startup of the whole PostgreSQL cluster, add entries like this to postgresql.conf file

 	squeeze.worker_autostart = 'my_database your_database'
 	squeeze.worker_role = postgres